 Magpie’s Double Ginger Cookies

 This post may contain affiliate links.
-See my privacy policy for details.
+Please read our privacy policy for additional information.

 These double ginger cookies are for the ginger lovers.
 I am obsessed with crystallized ginger lately.
 I had it on a lovely organic scone the other week and have been thinking about it constantly.
 It is so amazingly zingy and tangy, adds an amazing dimension to not only those scones I ate, but cookies as well.

-Try my thick and chewy molasses cookies for an old fashioned ginger flavor as well.
+Try my thick and chewy molasses cookies for an old-fashioned ginger flavor as well.

-There will be a scone recipe coming, I just haven’t decided what exactly I am going to make.
+There will be a scone recipe coming; I just haven’t decided what exactly I am going to make.

 This recipe cannot be doubled, I doubled it and they did not turn out chewy.
 Sometimes recipes are just meant to be single.
 Like a good malt scotch.